kiali/kiali.io/content/en/docs/Features/validations.md

 {{% readfile file="/static/files/validation_examples/1503.yaml" %}}
 ```

+### KIA1504 - K8s GatewayClass not found

+A k8s Gateway is referencing to a GatewayClass which does not exist in cluster.

+#### Resolution

+Change the `gatewayClassName` field to reference to existing GatewayClass or create the missing GatewayClass in cluster.
+More info about configuring K8s Gateway API implementations can be found in [Gateway API Implementations](https://gateway-api.sigs.k8s.io/implementations/)

+#### Severity

+<i class="fas fa-times-circle text-danger"></i> Error

 ### GWAPI - Gateway API status

 The Gateway object provides a GatewayStatus to provide the status relative to the state represented in the spec.